-Responsibilities associated with the market risk division fall within various areas:
+Responsibilities associated with the market risk department fall within various areas:

-- The Board retains ultimate responsibility for setting the firm's risk appetite (including market and liquidity risks), and consequently the allocation of capital.
+- The Board retains ultimate responsibility for approving the firm's risk appetite (including market and liquidity risks), and consequently the allocation of capital.
 As with credit risk, there is a three tier system for market risk approval and limit setting, and under no circumstances is the Front Office able to approve a proposal.
-The three levels of market risk/limit approval comprise the Board, Board Risk Committee, ALCO, and the Chief Risk Officer with the Head of Treasury & Capital Markets or the CEO. - The Market Risk Team is responsible for identifying, measuring, monitoring and controlling market risk on an ongoing basis.
+The three levels of market risk/limit approval comprise the Board, Board Risk Committee, ALCO, and the Chief Risk Officer with the Head of Treasury & Capital Markets or the CEO. - The Market Risk Team is responsible for identifying, measuring, monitoring, and controlling market risk on an ongoing basis.
 The portfolio and individual transactions are also analyzed by market value, and duration. - Instruments traded include: - 1.
 Bonds. - 2.
 Currency (Spot & Forward). - 3.
-Money Market (MM). - The Operations team is responsible for confirmation matching of executed trades with the bank's counterparties, the maintenance of the ongoing transactions through their lifecycle (e.g., reconciliations, custodians, reporting, etc.) and ensuring that settlement is in line with correct payment instructions. - A number of other departments such as Finance, Operations and Information Technology [IT] and Compliance are also fundamentally involved with the Bank's market risk monitoring activities.
+Money Market (MM). - Treasury Back office is responsible for confirmation matching of executed trades with the bank's counterparties, the maintenance of the ongoing transactions through their lifecycle (e.g., reconciliations, custodians, reporting, etc.) and ensuring that settlement is in line with correct payment instructions. - Several other departments such as Finance, Operations, and Information Technology [IT] and Compliance are also fundamentally involved with the Bank's market risk monitoring activities.

 2.1.9.
-The Scope and Nature of Risk Reporting and Measurement Systems business units as well as the London office and Paris branch to be collated.
+The Scope and Nature of Risk Reporting and Measurement Systems

+BOA UK uses several systems to manage, aggregate and process information.
+The data transitions from the source booking systems and several subsequent aggregation processes.
+This enables a consistent and aligned set of data from the different business units as well as the London office and Paris branch to be collated.
 All systems are bespoke and provided by third party vendors.

-BOA UK uses a number of systems to manage, aggregate and process information.
-The data transitions from the source booking systems and a number of subsequent aggregation processes.
-This enables a consistent and aligned set of data from the different